Koh & Biere

 About our solists…

-Ms. Greenholtz has participated in prominent music festivals throughout the US and Europe including Kneisel Hall (Maine), Taos (New Mexico), Spoleto (Italy), Lucerne (Switzerland), and the New York String Orchestra Seminar at Carnegie Hall.
-She was recently named Artistic Director of Davenport, Iowa’s acclaimed Signature Series, a chamber music festival dedicated to bringing world class performances to the Davenport metro area.
+Naha has participated in music festivals throughout the US and Europe including Kneisel Hall (Maine), Taos (New Mexico), Spoleto (Italy), Lucerne (Switzerland), Bach Dancing and Dynamite Society (Wisconsin), and the New York String Orchestra Seminar at Carnegie Hall.
+She is currently on artist faculty at Renova Music Festival (Newcastle, Pennsylvania) and since 2012 she has been Artistic Director of Davenport, Iowa’s Signature Series.

 JJ Koh joined the Madison Symphony Orchestra as Principal Clarinet in 2016.
 In addition, he holds a position with the Wisconsin Chamber Orchestra.
 Prior to joining the MSO, JJ was a member of the Civic Orchestra of Chicago.
 He has performed with Toronto Symphony, Milwaukee Symphony, Louisiana Philharmonic, New World Symphony, and ProMusica Chamber Orchestras as well as the Lexington Philharmonic.